 Most Recent Comic Books: Edge of the Spider-Verse #2, 2014

-At a record sale of $3,500 for addition with the retail incentive, this cover is the newest comic to make the top 25 most valuable comics of the Modern Age, this issue portrays an alternative universe where one of Spiderman’s famous love interests, Gwen Stacey, is bitten by the radioactive spider instead of Peter Parker.
+At a record sale of $3,500, this cover is the newest comic to make the top 25 most valuable comics of the Modern Age, this issue portrays an alternative universe where one of Spiderman’s famous love interests, Gwen Stacey, is bitten by the radioactive spider instead of Peter Parker.

 Gwen Stacey was first featured in the 1965 edition of The Amazing Spiderman # 31.
 In the original storyline, she dies during a battle between Spiderman and the Green Goblin.
-Her death is noted as one of the most important events for Peter’s character development.
-Many fans argue that there’s evidence to show that Gwen was Spiderman’s one, true love; more so than Mary Jane.
+Her death is noted as one of the most important events in Peter’s character development.
+Many fans argue that there’s evidence to show that Gwen was Spiderman’s one true love, more so than Mary Jane.

 This alternative, tough version of her comes from Edge of the Spider-Verse, the 2014 online comic series by Marvel.
 The series is about alternate universes where different characters become Spiderman.
 This idea was adapted into the 2018 film, Into the SpiderVerse, which features several of these other SpiderMen.
 They include other figures named Miles Morales, Spider Noir, Spider-Ham (a pig bit by the spider), and of course, Gwen Stacey.
 The film did very well and won an Oscar in 2019 for Best Animated Feature.